Skip to main content

 The endocrine system is inextricably linked with metabolic health, and metabolic dysfunction is a significant driver of cardiovascular disease.
 Hormones regulate glucose metabolism, insulin sensitivity, and lipid profiles.
 Insulin resistance, a condition where cells become less responsive to insulin, is a major risk factor for type 2 diabetes and cardiovascular complications.

 Testosterone in men and estrogen in women both contribute to maintaining insulin sensitivity.
 Lower levels of these hormones are often correlated with increased insulin resistance and a higher prevalence of metabolic syndrome.
-Growth hormone, stimulated by peptides like Sermorelin and Ipamorelin, also plays a role in glucose and lipid metabolism, influencing and fat distribution.
+Growth hormone, stimulated by peptides like Sermorelin and Ipamorelin, also plays a role in glucose and lipid metabolism, influencing body composition and fat distribution.

 Visceral fat, the fat surrounding internal organs, is particularly metabolically active and contributes to systemic inflammation and cardiovascular risk.
 Peptides like Tesamorelin, by specifically targeting visceral fat reduction, offer a direct metabolic benefit that translates to cardiovascular protection.